 NOTE: For subsequent use with different tractors the shaft should be measured again to check suitability - there must be a minimum shaft overlap of 150mm (6").

 Maintenance

-To increase the working life of the PTO shaft it should be periodically checked, cleaned and lubricated - refer to the PTO maintenance section for further details on this subject.
+To increase the working life of the PTO shaft it should be periodically checked, cleaned and lubricated.